 Sew each individual block to the rag quilt together with a diagonal seam across the block forming an x.
 When learning how to make a rag quilt – take your time on this step until you get the hang of it.

-Design your quilt by deciding on the order of your blocks.
+Design your quilt by deciding on the order/ layout of your blocks.
 In the example my rag quilt is 4 blocks by 5 blocks.

 Sew the rows of blocks of the rag quilt together.
 Using the same seam allowance as you used on the blocks, sew the rows together.
-Be sure to fold or press oin the seams out for best results when sewing through thick layers.
-With thick blocks ( like the one in the example) a walking foot is best for how to make a rag quilt.
+Be sure to fold or press on the seams out for best results when sewing through thick layers.
+With thick blocks ( like the one in the example) a walking foot and a longer stitch is best .

 Other Beginner Quilting Tutorials for you to enjoy: